How physically fit do I need to be to be a Special Constable?

 Where will I be working?

-You will be asked to provide us with your station preferences including any personal circumstances that might affect your posting when you commence the foundation stage.
+You will be asked to provide us with your station preferences including any personal circumstances that might affect your posting when you commence phase 2 of the training.
 We try to accommodate these preferences where we can however; we have to balance your preference against operational constraints and requirements.

 Who will I work with?